 One New Jersey, you know, I guess we shouldn't be surprised.

-The governor, I think, said to Tucker Carlson, I wasn't paying attention to the the Bill of Rights above my pay grade.
+The governor, I think, said to Tucker Carlson, I wasn't paying attention to the Bill of Rights above my pay grade.

 All right, pretty dumb statement.

-New Jersey woman charged with violating the governor's stay at home order after organizing a protest outside the state capitol on Friday.
+New Jersey woman charged with violating the governor's stay-at-home order after organizing a protest outside the state capitol on Friday.

 You don't want to get this virus.

-And more importantly, too, if you're even if you're young and in really great shape.
+And more importantly, too, even if you're young and in really great shape, you still, you know, it would be thoughtful.

 I think Americans are thoughtful people that love life and believe in life and fight for life and every life matters.